kclip/DSVGD/README.md

 - Stochastic Gradient Langevin Dynamics (SGLD) [(Welling & Teh., 2011)](http://www.icml-2011.org/papers/398_icmlpaper.pdf).

 ## Toy Example: 1-D Mixture of Gaussians
-In the example below, green and orange dashed curves correspond to the local posterior at agents 1 and 2 scheduled during odd and even global iteration index *i* respectively.
+In the animated figure below, we show DSVGD's operation with two agents.
+Green and orange dashed curves correspond to the local posterior at agents 1 and 2 scheduled during odd and even global iteration index *i* respectively.
 The shaded area represents the optimal normalized global posterior (obtained by normalizing the product of the two local posteriors) to be approximated at both agents.
 The blue solid line represents a Kernel Density Estimate over the particles of the scheduled agents after *L* local SVGD iterations.
 A uniform *U(-6, 6)* prior is used.
 Notice that at *i=1*, agent 1 obtains an approximation of its